mapo80/signature-verification-system/README.md

 # Signature Verification System

-This repository contains a minimal ASP.NET Core 9 Web API that exposes a signature detection endpoint.
-The API relies on the `SignatureDetectionSdk` contained in the `signature-detection` submodule.
+This repository contains a minimal ASP.NET Core 9 Web API that exposes endpoints for detecting and verifying handwritten signatures.
+The API relies on the `SignatureDetectionSdk` and `SigVerSdk` submodules.
 A small integration test project is provided.

 ## Requirements
 * .NET SDK 9.0.303
 * The `conditional_detr_signature.onnx` model (recombined from the split parts) and the `yolov8s.onnx` model contained in `signature-detection`
+* The `signet.onnx` verification model available in `sigver/models`

 Install the correct .NET SDK locally with the included script and add it to the `PATH`: